emcf/engshell/README.md

 ## How to use:
 - install requirements with the command `pip install -r requirements.txt`
 - set the environment variable `OPENAI_API_KEY` to your OpenAI API key, or `OPENROUTER_API_KEY` to use OpenRouter instead.
-- optionally, set the environment variable `ENGSHELL_LLM` to the name of the LLM you want to use.
-For example, `gpt-4o-mini` if you are using OpenAI or `openai/gpt-4o-mini` if you are using OpenRouter.
-- run `python engshell.py` to open engshell
+- run `python engshell.py` to start the shell.

 ## Notes:
-- `--debug` allows engshell to debug its own code if it fails.
+- Engshell can iteratively debug the generated code if it fails, and can install missing packages automatically.
-- `--showcode` shows the code being executed.
-- `clear` resets engshell's memory, along with the console.
+- `clear` resets the LLM's memory, along with the console.

 ## Examples
 ### 🔧 General: